 DETAILED TRAINING AND QUALIFICATION FINDINGS

+2.2.
+QUALIFICATION AND TRAINING OF PERSONNEL

+2.2(1) Issue: Alarm response management in the simulator is not sufficiently robust.

+The team noted the following:

-Alarm response management in the simulator is not sufficiently robustFor a number of alarms, the Control Room Operator (CRO) did not use the Signalization response procedure, and the response was done by memory.
+For a number of alarms, the Control Room Operator (CRO) did not use the Signalization response procedure, and the response was done by memory.

 The response to panel alarms was delayed in several cases.
 Some alarms were observed promptly by the Unit Shift Supervisor who then notified the reactor operator(s).